Pranav9594/Dev-Tools-Hub/README.md

-terSds# 🧰 Developer Tools Hub
+oterSds# 🧰 Developer Tools Hub

 Welcome to **Developer Tools Hub** — a categorized collection of modern development technologies.
 This hub empowers developers to explore, learn, and build with the right tools across the full software development stack.